The following information may help to address your question:

 How might cluster headaches be treated?

 Treatment does not cure cluster headaches.
 The goal of treatment is to relieve symptoms.
 Spontaneous remission may occur, or treatment may be required to prevent headaches.

 There are medications available to lessen the pain of a cluster headache and suppress future attacks.
 Oxygen inhalation and triptan drugs

 (such as those used to treat migraine) administered as a tablet, nasal spray, or injection can provide quick relief from acute cluster headache pain.
 Lidocaine nasal spray, which numbs the nose and nostrils, may also be effective.
 Ergotamine

-and corticosteroids such as prednisone
+such as prednisone

 may be prescribed to break the cluster cycle and then tapered off once headaches end.
 Verapamil

 may be used preventively to decrease the frequency and pain level of attacks.
 Lithium

 , valproic acid

 More detailed information on medications can be found in the treatment